evonnec/book-analyzer/README.md

     1. Storing a dictionary of order IDs mapping to orders
     2. Storing an ordered list of orders

-I tested this with a subset of the large input provided and chose the fastest option.
+I tested this with a subset of the large input provided and chose the faster option.

 I considered alternatives such as bisect and heapq but I stopped before trying these.